Static Spacetimes In Higher Dimensional Scalar-Torsion Theories With Non-Minimal Derivative Coupling: Introduction

 The purpose of this paper is to consider scalar-torsion theories in higher dimensions ($D \ge 4$) where $f(T) = T$ coupled non-minimally with the kinetic terms of a real scalar field $\phi$.
 In particular, the spacetime ${\mathcal M}^D$ is set to be static and conformal to ${\mathcal T}^2 \times {\mathcal S}^{D-2}$ where ${\mathcal T}^2 $ and $ {\mathcal S}^{D-2}$ are a two-surface and a $(D-2)$-dimensional submanifold, respectively.
 The scalar field $\phi$ depends only on the radial coordinate $r$.
-This setup has two consequences as follows.
-First, the $(D-2)$-dimensional submanifold ${\mathcal S}^{D-2}$ should admit the constant triplet structures where the torsion scalar $\hat{T}$ belongs to them which further restricts ${\mathcal S}^{D-2}$.
-So far, some common examples do exist such as 2-sphere $S^2$, the $(D-2)$-dimensional torus $T^{D-2}$, and $\lR^{D-2}$.
+This setup has two consequences as the following.
+First, the $(D-2)$-dimensional submanifold ${\mathcal S}^{D-2}$ should admit constant triplet structures where the torsion scalar $\hat{T}$ belongs to them which further restricts ${\mathcal S}^{D-2}$.
+So far, some common examples do exist, such as 2-sphere $S^2$, the $(D-2)$-dimensional torus $T^{D-2}$, and $\lR^{D-2}$.
 The latter example has been considered in \cite{Capozziello:2012zj}.
-Second, all equations of motions in the theory can be simplified into a single non-linear ordinary differential equation called master equation.
+Second, all equations of motions in the theory can be simplified into a single non-linear ordinary differential equation called the master equation.
 This feature differs from the standard Einstein gravitational theory for static spacetimes.

-In the model we may have a black hole with naked singularity which is unphysical.
-This is so because the vanishing of the mean curvature lead to the blow up of equations of motions and other geometrical quantities such as Ricci tensor and Ricci scalar.
-The other possibility is that we may have a smooth (differentiable) spacetime.
-In the asymptotic region where $x \to +\infty$, we take the solution of the master equation $Y(x)$ converged to a constant $Y_0$ which implies that in general the geometries become spaces of constant curvature which are not Einstein.
+In this model we show that there exists a static solution with at least a naked singularity at the origin.
+Moreover, there could be more singularities besides the origin if the mean curvature vanishes at another point which leads to the blow up of equations of motion and other geometrical quantities such as the Kretschmann and the Ricci scalars.
+In the asymptotic region where $x \to +\infty$, we assume the solution of the master equation $Y(x)$ to converge to a constant $Y_0$, which implies that in general the geometries become spaces of constant curvature which are not Einstein.
 In particular, the geometry converge to Einstein only for $D=4$ and $\epsilon =1$.